UO-CIS211/grader/README.md

 ## Code Excerpt

 After the test results, an excerpt of the code (as specifed by the `excerpt_from` and `excerpt_to` configuration variables) is printed.

+# Future Work

+Several enhancements of `grader.py` are possible.
+Here are some currently planned or under consideration:

+* Excerpt multiple sections of source code

+* Do a better job of parsing multi-part student names

+* Run in a Docker container to protect against malicious student submissions

+* Make timeout configurable

+* Make test program name configurable

+* Allow multiple test programs

+* More flexible configuration of the test invocation, not specific to Python 3 on Mac OS X.

+Other fixes and enhancements are possible ... contact michal@cs.uoregon.edu